AlexLemna/Dollar/README.md

     document.getElementById('wrapper').innerHTML = "";
 }
 ```

-# What about theming ?
+## What about theming?

-Colors can be changed in /src/style/terminal.css\
+Colors can be changed in `src/style/terminal.css`.
 The wiki contains a section on how to change the colors.

 ```css
 :root {